Skip to Content

 Generally speaking, the coffin corner is relative to the current backcourt or frontcourt location of an offensive player in possession of the basketball.

-That is to say, if an offensive player has possession of the ball in their backcourt, then the primary coffin corners would be the corner areas near the baseline and sidelines.
+That is to say, if an offensive player has possession of the ball in their backcourt, then the coffin corners would be the corner areas near the baseline and sidelines.

-Moreover, in a similar fashion, if an offensive player has possession of the basketball in their frontcourt, then the primary coffin corners would be the corner areas near the half court line and the the sidelines.
+Moreover, in a similar fashion, if an offensive player has possession of the basketball in their frontcourt, then the coffin corners would be the corner areas near the half court line and the the sidelines.

 Essentially, the coffin corner areas are very similar in terms of their broad descriptions but the main difference depends on the corner location of the offensive player in possession of the ball.

-It should also be noted that traps set near primary coffin corners are generally more effective because an offensive player usually has very limited options of breaking free from those particular traps.
+It should also be noted that traps set near coffin corners are generally more effective because an offensive player usually has very limited options of breaking free from those particular traps.

-Basically, once an offensive player in possession of the ball gets trapped in a primary coffin corner, that offensive player cannot dribble away from the trap, particularly to release defensive pressure because the baseline and/or sideline would act as a third quasi-defender.
+Basically, once an offensive player in possession of the ball gets trapped in a coffin corner, that offensive player cannot dribble away from the trap, particularly to release defensive pressure because the baseline and/or sideline would act as a third quasi-defender.

 Furthermore, if the offensive player were to dribble the basketball on or over the baseline/sideline, then that would result in an out of bounds violation.

-What’s more is that once an offensive player gets trapped in the primary coffin corner, there is usually not enough space to dribble with any noticeable effect and because of that, the offensive player would usually be compelled to end their dribble by picking up the basketball.
+What’s more is that once an offensive player gets trapped in the coffin corner, there is usually not enough space to dribble with any noticeable effect and because of that, the offensive player would usually be compelled to end their dribble by picking up the basketball.

 From there, after the offensive player ends their dribble, the most practical options remaining at that point are to pass the ball to a teammate or call a timeout.